nikhilkmr300/fzpgrep/README.md

 It proves particularly helpful in the following scenarios:

-- When you're uncertain about the precise name of the file you're searching for with `pgrep`.
+- When you're uncertain about the precise name of the process you're searching for with `pgrep`.
 - In case of typographical errors while typing into `pgrep`.